MRAC-IAAC/automated-assistance/README.md

  ## Workflow
  In this diagrams is possible to see process of the different steps done.
- Construct gripper using rhino file and cut it with laser cut machine
+ Construct gripper using rhino file and cut it with laser cut machine Do the connection between Raspberry camera and Raspberry pi, and the servo with the board.
+ Use the camera to detect faces and recognize it, when the detection is possitive the gripper is moving.